- Is Growing Greenhouse Transplants for Me?

 |7.
 20-20-20, 20-10-20||3.2||6.3|

 |Note.
 From Knott's Handbook for Vegetable Growers, Third Edition.
 1988.
 O.A.
 Lorenze & D.N.
 Maynard.
 New York: John Wiley & Sons.|

 Please Note: Use only water-soluble fertilizer formulations to make nutrient solutions.
 If materials containing phosphorus (such as 12-12-12 and 20-20-20) are used, remember that the nutrient solution will contain phosphorus as well as nitrogen and potassium.

-Example: If 3 ounces of ammonium nitrate and 4 ounces of potassium nitrate are dissolved in 100 gallons of water, the resulting nutrient solution will contain 100 ppm nitrogen and 100 ppm potassium.
+Example: If 3 oz of ammonium nitrate and 4 oz of potassium nitrate are dissolved in 100 gallons of water, the resulting nutrient solution will contain 100 ppm nitrogen and 100 ppm potassium.

 Growers with automated watering systems usually prefer to apply fertilizer with each irrigation.
 This works very well because no one has to keep track of which irrigations are also to be fertigations.
 In addition, applying fertilizer during each irrigation cycle supplies nutrients frequently and reduces the likelihood of a deficiency developing.